-We use our hands and wrists to perform simple everyday tasks.
-Any damage or tears to the ligaments and tendons in these areas can cause these simple tasks to become chores for many.
-Since the hand and wrist are complex structures they need a specialists care.
+Orthopedic Wrist Surgery in Wayne & Paramus, NJWe use our hands and wrists to perform everyday tasks.
+Any damage to the ligaments or tendons in these areas can cause these tasks to become chores for many.
+The hand and wrist are complex structures, and they need the care of a specialist.

-Hand and wrist problems can severely impact your life.
-It can prevent you from performing regular everyday activities such as:
+Hand and wrist problems can severely impact your life and prevent you from performing many everyday activities:

 Am I a Candidate for Hand & Wrist Surgery?

 In many cases of tendonitis or other inflammatory conditions, non-surgical treatment options are utilized first.
 For individuals who have sustained an obvious traumatic injury, surgery may be the only choice.
 In non-urgent situations, we may discuss surgery when conservative rehabilitation modalities such as physical therapy, splint therapy, medication, and other techniques are not achieving the desired outcome.